 Like many other states, Washington’s state statutes specify some example activities that do not constitute doing business in the state, and therefore do not require Foreign Qualification:

 Activities of a foreign entity that do not constitute doing business in this state under this chapter include, but are not limited to:

-Keep in mind that even if the state of Washington does not require a Certificate of Authority for a specific activity, a bank, vendor or another party can still require one in order to establish a relationship.
+You should also keep in mind that even if the state does not require a Certificate of Authority for a specific activity, a bank, vendor or another party can still require one in order to establish a relationship.